 - making contact with the person in question

-- providing referrals to internal or external specialist support services upon consent from the impacted parties to pass on personal information
+- providing referrals to internal or external specialist support services upon consent from the impacted parties

 - providing recommendations for misconduct sanctions